ttscoff/fish_files/README.md

 - `nope`: echo "nope"
 - `o`: Shortcut to open an app from the command line
 - `optim`: Open ImageOptim with optional file (completion available)
+- `pbgist`: public gist from clipboard
+- `pbgistp`: private gist from clipboard
 - `percentof`: Quick calculation for sale discounts
 - `percentoff`: Quick calculation for sale discounts
 - `pless`: cat a file with pygments highlighting